margaretmf/margaretmf.github.io/poetry.md

 ## Forgetting ##
-Disremembering the wrongs of the past, letting the false experiences go completely away in conscioiusness, moving the negative experiences into oblivion, and starting on a clean slate with the error ommitted.
+Disremembering the wrongs of the past, letting the false experiences go completely away in consciousness, moving the negative experiences into oblivion, and starting on a clean slate with the error ommitted.
 Escaping the dark skeletons in the closet to be as fresh as the sunlight.